New Member Frequently Asked Questions

 What happens after marching season ends?

 Some people think that everything is over at the end of marching season, but nothing could be further from the truth.
 Auditions for All Region and All-State are in January and February.
 Several of our students are usually selected to both of these groups and the all region performances are in January with the All State performance in February.
-In April, our students have the opportunity to perform at Solo and Ensemble Festival.
-Concerts are presented in, February and May and the jazz ensemble performs 2 – 3 concerts during the spring semester.
+In March, our students have the opportunity to perform at Solo and Ensemble Festival.
+Concerts are presented in April and May and the Jazz Band has 2 – 3 performances during the spring semester.
 Some members of the Color Guard participate in Winter Guard activities during the spring semester with indoor contests in January – March.

 How much does it cost for my child to be in band?